Size Matters...Or Does It? How to Decide Which Size Wood Fired Hot Tub is Right For You

 When it comes to wood fired hot tubs, there's a number of differentiators that affect the quality, longevity, level of maintenance required, heating properties and seating capacity.
 One of the most frequently asked questions we get about AlumiTubs, is 'what size hot tub should I get'?

-The answer to this question is simple: It depends how many people will use it.
+That depends!
+How many people do you want to use it with?
 That may seem oversimplified because of the misconceptions surrounding the topic, so lets' break it down.
 If it's just you and a partner using it, you may lean towards a smaller tub, but it doesn't hurt to have extra space in case others may eventually join you.
 After-all, AlumiTubs are built to last a lifetime, and in that time you might have company dying to try your wood fired hot tub!

 Below we'll debunk some common misconceptions, describe the pros and cons of a 2 person wood fired hot tub compared to a large wood fired hot tub, and help you decide which size is right for you.